-This article provides need-to-know information about dog food ingredients.
-You are encouraged to read it and draw your own conclusions.
+Need-to-know information about dog food ingredients.
 Article courtesy of Animal Protection institute (copyright 1997-2004) which is now known as Born Free USA.

 Plump whole chickens, choice cuts of beef, fresh grains, and all the wholesome nutrition your dog or cat